 Six bars later the upper voices do the same thing: altos leading (with the original tenor theme) and sopranos following.

 This takes us to the first full phrase of the chorale melody played by horn and oboes (bar 13).

 Repeated listening to the first twenty bars thus equips us to follow the architecture of the music through to the end because the principle has been clearly established i.e. each chorale phrase is introduced by canonic pairs of voices, the following part being an inversion of that which leads.
 Each of these discussions leads naturally into the horn and oboe sections of the chorale.

-For the listeners who do not read scores fluently but who wish to follow Bach’s strategy through the entire movement, the orders of the canonic choral entries are given below.
+For the listeners who do not read scores fluently but who wish to follow Bach’s strategy through the entire movement, the order of the canonic choral entries is given below.

 Preceding chorale phrase 1 tenor---bass, alto---sop